My results in R-DAS were blocked by the disclosure protection settings. How do I avoid having my output blocked?

 Example 2: A user runs a crosstabulation where AGE is the column variable.

 The AGE variable spans an age range from 12 to 103 years old.
 You could try using one of the categorized age variables within the data file.

 Alternatively, you could utilize the temporary recode feature in R-DAS that allows you to recode a variable into fewer categories.

 Help documentation on doing temporary recodes can be found at: http://www.icpsr.umich.edu/icpsrweb/content/SAMHDA/help/helpan.htm#recode

-Example 3: A user runs a three way crosstabulation using the Row, Column, and Control fields.
-However, the results are blocked, and you have no idea which variable or combination of variables contain the low record count.
+Example 3: A user runs a three-way crosstabulation using the Row, Column, and Control fields.
+However, the results are blocked, and the user has no idea which variable or combination of variables contains the low record count.

 Run frequencies for the variables in your analysis one at a time.
 One variable may stand out as having a value with a particularly low weighted frequency.
 It is possible that a variable has a value with such a small record count that the univariate frequency is blocked.
 If one variable does stand out as being the primary cause of the problem, then you could check to see if a similar variable exists with fewer categories, or you could do a temporary recode to create larger record counts.

 If no single variable stands out as causing the problem, then try running crosstabs on two of your variables.
 If any cross combination of values from the two variables has a particularly low weighted frequency, then this can be an indicator that the combination is the cause of the problem.
 If one combination does stand out, you could find similar variables to the ones you chose, but have fewer categories.
 Again, you could do a temporary recode on one or more of your variables to create larger record counts for the categories/values of the two variables that are the possible cause of the problem.